GoogleCloudPlatform/cloud-opensource-java/RELEASING.md

 |dependencies-parent| cloud-java-tools-cloud-opensource-java-parent-kokoro-release|
 |linkage-checker-enforcer-rules|cloud-java-tools-cloud-opensource-java-enforcer-rules-kokoro-release|

+The order is not strict and they can run concurrently.

-Specify the tag (vX.Y.Z) as 'committish'.
+When asked in Rapid, specify the tag (vX.Y.Z) as 'committish'.

 ## 4. Confirm the builds